On the Frey-Mazur conjecture over low genus curves

 In the above proof, one can avoid discussing orbifold points by manually removing the finitely many points in $X^D$ corresponding to abelian surfaces with extra automorphisms.

 \end{remark}

 Note that this immediately allows us to conclude

 \begin{corollary} Suppose $X^D$ has genus $g(X^D)>1$.
-Then for any $k>0$, there is an $N>0$ such that any map from a smooth curve $V\into Z^D(p)$ of genus $g(V)<k$ must factor through a Hecke curve, provided $p>N$. \end{corollary} \begin{proof} Clearly we can assume the curve does not factor through a fiber.
-Given such a map $V\into Z^D(p)$, let $C\into X^D(p)\times X^D(p)$ be the normalization of a component of the preimage of $C$, and consider the two possible diagrams
+Then for any $k>0$, there is an $N>0$ such that any map from a smooth curve $B\into Z^D(p)$ of genus $g(B)<k$ must factor through a Hecke curve, provided $p>N$. \end{corollary} \begin{proof} One of the projections $B\into X^D$ has degree at least $\frac{1}{2}(B\cdot F_Z)$.
+Now use Riemann--Hurwitz and the Proposition. \end{proof}